marberts/rsmatrix/README.md

     ##        2        3
     ## 240.0000 133.3333

+## Contribution

+The `McSpatial` package (formerly on CRAN) has some functionality for making repeat-sales indices.
+The functions in this package build off of those in the `rsi` package in Kirby-McGregor and Martin (2019), which also gives a good background on the theory of repeat-sales indexes.

 ## References

+ILO, IMF, OECD, UN, World Bank, Eurostat.
+(2013). .
+Eurostat.

 Kirby-McGregor, M., and Martin, S. (2019).
 An R package for calculating repeat-sale price indices. *Romanian Statistical Review*, 3:17-33.